 Myth #3 – E-waste is Toxic and Poisonous

 False.
 Most people think that e-waste is a long and tiring process that could have little impact by an individual.
 Well, the truth is recycling impacts both the environment and the economy and hence small efforts done by every individual makes an impact.
 Recycling reduces greenhouse gas emissions, toxic pollution, and conserves finite natural resources.
 The key to e-waste management is awareness and right information.
 People resist spending the time and energy to adopt the right methods to dispose of e-waste.
-Well, you can easily have them pick up by our folks at Surplus Service by scheduling a pickup through our website.
+Well, you can easily have them picked up by our folks at Surplus Service by scheduling a pickup through our website.

 Myth #4 – Landfills are the Solution to Dump E-Waste

 False.
-Landfills are definitely not the only solution to e-waste because once it can lead to polluting the groundwater and soil.
-Though 100% of e-waste id recyclable, most of the e-waste produced around the world does not get recycled.
+Landfills are definitely not the only solution to e-waste because it can lead to polluting the groundwater and soil.
+Though 100% of e-waste is recyclable, most of the e-waste produced around the world does not get recycled.
 It is advisable to partner with a licensed waste disposal company which has the environmental laws in place to guide the e-waste process as well as suggest measures for sustainability.
 Recycling will be adopted by the globe only when each of us makes a difference around us.
 If you are aware of an industry or business that needs e-waste solutions, refer them to Surplus Service and make a difference

 Myth #5 – Obsolete Electronics are Worthless

 False.
 Many tech equipment contains reusable and recoverable resources like copper, gold, and silver which can be easily extracted and used in new products.
 Upcycling electronics is the best solution for solving the world’s e-waste problem.
 At Surplus Service, we believe in this concept.
 Our registered trademark – UpcyclIT® which helps you solve your e-waste problems without any hassles.